 At the end of August 1944, as a Soviet army group was approaching the Bulgarian frontier, the Tsar, Boris III, who was a loyal ally to Germany, died under mysterious circumstances one year before.
 On 9 September a coup d’etat took place, and the new Government of the Fatherland Front made peace with the Allies and changed sides.
 The armed forces were purged of their most reactionary officers, political officers (commissars) were appointed, and overnight Royal Guard Regiments became People’s Liberation Brigades.

-In October 1944, the Bulgarian Army was organised into the 1st, 2nd and 4th Armies and a strategic reserve of total:
+In October 1944, the Bulgarian Army was organized into the 1st, 2nd and 4th Armies and a strategic reserve of total:

 10 infantry divisions; 1 guards division;

 Now the task of the 1st, 2nd and 4th Bulgarian Armies with Soviet air support and under Soviet operational control, was to prevent the Germans from retreating from Greece and the Aegean.
 The fighting was by no means over and the fighting was hard.
 Relations between former enemies were often strained, while the changing of sides and uncertainty about the future affected morale.